ZhenyaKh/coco-beholder/README.md

 ## Installation

-The installation process is as following:
+The installation process is as follows:

-* Install Pantheon collection of congestion control schemes and, if needed, [add](#adding-a-new-scheme) more schemes to the collection
+* Install [Pantheon][6] collection of congestion control schemes and, if needed, [add](#adding-a-new-scheme) more schemes to the collection locally

 * Install CoCo-Beholder emulator using its installation script

 * Done.
 [Test](#testing) the schemes in the collection using CoCo-Beholder.

-Installing CoCo-Beholder itself is always trivial because its installation scipt `install.sh` is super easy and short.
-However, installing the collection of the schemes often causes lots of problems.
-Also, there are troublesome bugs in some operating systems.
-Thus, please, see the detailed instructions for [Ubuntu 16.04](#installation-on-ubuntu-1604-lts), [Ubuntu 18.04](#installation-on-ubuntu-1804-lts), and [Debian 10](#installation-on-debian-10).
+Installing CoCo-Beholder itself is trivial, and its installation script `install.sh` is super easy and short.
+However, installing Pantheon collection of schemes often causes lots of problems.
+Besides, some Linux distributions just have bugs.
+Thus, please, see the detailed instructions for installation on [Ubuntu 16.04](#installation-on-ubuntu-1604-lts), [Ubuntu 18.04](#installation-on-ubuntu-1804-lts), and [Debian 10](#installation-on-debian-10).

 ### Installation on Ubuntu 16.04 LTS

-<details> <summary>Please, click to expand.</summary>
+<details><summary>Please, click to expand.</summary><br></br>

 The instructions below were tested on the VM with a fresh install of Ubuntu 16.04.6-desktop-amd64 (Nov.
 2019).